Flexible Bayesian Product Mixture Models for Vector Autoregressions: Extension to Vector Autoregressive Models

 The following Theorem formally states the result on positive prior support under the above assumptions.
-The proof is provided in the Supplementary Materials and uses key results in \cite{wu2008kullback} for multivariate density estimation under DP mixtures.
+The proof is provided in the Appendix and uses key results in \cite{wu2008kullback} for multivariate density estimation under DP mixtures.

-{ \bf Theorem 1:} {\it Suppose assumptions ${\it (A0)-(A4)}$ are satisfied.
-Then the product of DP mixture priors $\Pi$ specified in (\ref{eq:prodDP}), (\ref{eq:prodDP2}), and (\ref{eq:prodDP3}) satisfies the Kullback-Leibler property, i.e. $\Pi\bigg(f\in \mathcal{F}:\int \log\big(f_0/f \big)f_0 \le \eta^* \bigg)\ge 0$, for any $\eta^*>0$.}
+{ \bf Theorem 3:} {\it Suppose assumptions ${\it (A0)-(A4)}$ are satisfied.
+Then the product of DP mixture priors $\Pi$ specified in (\ref{eq:prodDP}), (\ref{eq:prodDP3}), and (\ref{eq:prodDP2}) satisfies the Kullback-Leibler property, i.e. $\Pi\bigg(f\in \mathcal{F}:\int \log\big(f_0/f \big)f_0 \le \eta^* \bigg)\ge 0$, for any $\eta^*>0$.}

 6pt